MENLO SCHOOL • SINCE 1915

 Biography

-I came to teaching after earning my double BA in communication arts and theology, and my Master of Divinity degree in the study of the history of religion and ethics from Harvard University.
-Currently, I am pursuing the Master of Liberal Arts degree at Stanford University, focusing on postcolonial history and global studies.
+I came to teaching after earning a double B.A. in Communication Arts and Theology, and a Master of Divinity from Harvard University, where I studied the history of religion and ethics.
+I also completed all coursework toward a Master of Liberal Arts degree at Stanford University, focusing on postcolonial history and global studies.